 And Tinder Plus users can also hide their distance away from each match, as well as their age.

 Tinder.
 While you can proactively block people you know from seeing you on Facebook Dating, Tinder gives you total control by limiting visibility only to people you actively “like.”
 That means no one slips through the cracks if you forgot to put their name on your black list.

 Verdict: If You Can Only Choose One…

 …go with Tinder.
-It’s far more popular than the relative newcomer Facebook Dating, so if you want maximum match potential in the shortest amount of time, Tinder is a better bet.
+It’s far more popular than Facebook Dating.
+That makes Tinder the better bet for maximum match potential in the shortest amount of time.